TheAfroOfDoom/the-first-omnic-crisis/theafroofdoom/entity/hostile/titan/move/walk/forward/binary_search/final_step/README.md

 Files for final step's binary search algorithm.

 ### *.mcfunction*s:
-    - 0_1: Splits 0 and 1 rotations and redirects Titans to their corresponding final step function.
+    - 0_2: Splits 0 and 2 rotations and redirects Titans to their corresponding final step function.

-    - 0_3: Splits 0-1 and 2-3 rotations and continues down the BST.

-    - 0_7: Splits 0-3 and 4-7 rotations and continues down the BST.
+    - 0_6: Splits 0-2 and 4-6 rotations and continues down the BST.

-    - 2_3: Splits 2 and 3 rotations and redirects Titans to their corresponding final step function.

-    - 4_5: Splits 4 and 5 rotations and redirects Titans to their corresponding final step function.
+    - 4_6: Splits 4 and 6 rotations and redirects Titans to their corresponding final step function.

-    - 4_7: Splits 4-5 and 6-7 rotations and continues down the BST.

-    - 6_7: Splits 6 and 7 rotations and redirects Titans to their corresponding final step function.